humdrum-tools/humdrum-documentation/guide/ch01/index.md

 Some tools translate from one representation to another.
 For example, the <span class="tool">mint</span> command generates melodic interval information.
-The following command locates all tritones \-- including compound (octave) equivalents:
+The following command locates all tritones &mdash; including compound (octave) equivalents:

 ```bash